laboon/cs0401/labs/lab07/Lab07.md

 ## Lab 7

 Martin and Pangloss each have a garden with five locations for rutabagas to grow.
 Each season, anywhere from 0 to 4 rutabagas will grow (number to be picked at random each time).
-Rutabagas start growing at location 0, then grow outwards (at each season, the old rutabagas stay in their old position).
+Rutabagas start growing at location 0, then grow "upwards" into higher indexes (at each season, the old rutabagas stay in their old position).

 For each season, fill in the spots where rutabagas were grown with the number of rutabagas grown that season.
 For example, if 0 rutabagas were grown, then 0 locations would have a 0; if 1 rutabaga was grown, then 1 location would have a 1; if 2 rutabagas were grown, then 2 locations would have a 2, etc.  Asterisks indicate locations where no rutabaga has yet grown.